-Schools often hold discos at the end of term and sometimes birthday parties can be disco themed too.
+Schools often hold discos at the end of term and sometimes other celebrations like birthday parties can be disco-themed too.
 Although they’re a lot of fun, the loud music and darkness can make it challenging and overwhelming for a deaf child.
-Here we have five top tips to help you make a disco more deaf-friendly.
-You might want to share some of these with your child’s school or a parent running a birthday party.

-It’s a good idea to arrive with a friend if possible too so you’re not trying to locate your child’s friends in a busy, noisy environment.
+It’s a good idea to arrive with a friend if possible.
+That way you’re not trying to locate your child’s friends in a busy, noisy environment.

-- If there is space, another room could have a different type of sensory experience inside.
+- If there’s space, another room could have a different type of sensory experience inside.
 For example, a rotating light ball where light bounces off the walls and floors and the children can jump in and over the patterns.

-- A ‘silent disco’.
-This is where the music is streamed through wireless headphones or via a streaming device for a deaf hearing aid or cochlear implant user.
+- A ‘silent disco’ where the music is streamed through wireless headphones or via a streaming device for a deaf hearing aid or cochlear implant user.

 Ask the DJ to stop the music before they speak so your child can hear them.
 They could also use visual clues to pass information on to your child, for example pointing out the toilets or snack bar.